EmmaGoodliffe/transcribe-stt/docs/md/transcribe-stt.distributedsttstream.md

 This example writes the transcript of a long LINEAR16 16000Hz WAV file to a text file.
 The audio files is split up into smaller files saved in the audio directory passed to the constructor.
 You can customise the functionality of the stream with the [STTStreamOptions](./transcribe-stt.sttstreamoptions.md)

-If you don't know the encoding or sample rate of your WAV file, find out how to check it <a href="https://github.com/EmmaGoodliffe/transcribe-stt/blob/master/README.md#checking-encoding-and-sample-rate">here</a>

 ```ts
 import { DistributedSTTStream } from "transcribe-stt";